hipe/tmx/brazen/doc/issues/002-brazen-CLI.md

 of the existence of the known known. to know *whether* the one form or the other was used it can infer this from the true-ish-ness of the value.

-## :#GEC - generated event contextualizations

-this has now become a "redundancy pool" with:

-  • [#hu-043] the API Action inflection hack (a "feature island") -AND-

-  • our [#083], a "feature island" -AND-

-  • [#ac-007] a small implementation there (the newest)

-so that's *four* implementations of pretty much the same behavior, with *two* that are #[#sl-134] "feature islands" meaning they have test coverage but aren't used anywhere in production.
-_